 The free radical damage is also a major cause of keratosis pilaris.
 Pollution, smoke, and sun exposure are the main sources of free radical damage and it is inevitable to protect oneself from keratosis pilaris while living on the earth.

 Have you been suffering from acne for a long time?
 If yes, then it is better to consult your dermatologist right away because it can be keratosis pilaris on the face, which appears the same as acne.
 Although it is hard to differentiate the keratosis pilaris from other similar diseases, noticing bumps more on the face, upper legs, and upper arms can lead to it being diagnosed.

 The keratosis pilaris bumps usually appear the same as pimples or acne and possess redness.
 It is more common in children, adults, and especially in females.

 Although the keratosis pilaris is not a fully treated disease, by adopting different methods, the appearance of bumps can be faded away, and even it is possible to stop them from appearing again.

 There are many treatments available today, which are quite effective.
 Let’s have a look at some of them:

 1. Keratosis pilaris treatment over the counter:

-There are many over the counter lotions that you can apply on the affected area.
+There are many over-the-counter lotions that you can apply to the affected area.
 The lactic acid and glycolic acid are proved to be effective in treating keratosis pilaris by chemical exfoliation.

 Many lotions containing lactic acid and glycolic acid are available in the market, which is quite beneficial in treating this disease.